Sergeant Francis Abbott

 Died: 31 August 1918, Peronne, France

-Francis Arthur Abbott was born at Penrith NSW on 29 January 1893 to Joseph Abbott and Mary Ann Mitchell, both of whom were born in England, and who were married at St Silas’ Waterloo in February 1872.
-He was the second youngest of their seven surviving children and the youngest son.
-He was the only one of the four sons to enlist – his brother Joseph was exempted from military service in October 1916 to keep Frank’s grocery business going and to look after their elderly parents, James and Albert worked on the railways like their father.
-Though coming from a family of railwaymen, Frank had chosen a different life and worked as a storeman for the Nepean Cooperative Stores until setting up for himself in March 1914 as a grocer and produce merchant.
+Francis Arthur Abbott was born in Penrith on 29 January 1893 to English parents, Joseph and Mary Ann (nee Mitchell) Abbott.
+The family lived on Jamison Road on the York estate.
+Abbott was the only one of the four sons to enlist.
+Brother Joseph was exempt from military service to keep Frank’s grocery business going and to look after their elderly parents.
+James and Albert Abbott worked on the railways like their father.
+Before enlisting, Abbott worked as a storeman for the Nepean Cooperative Stores until setting up a grocery business in March 1914.
+He also achieved the rank of Lieutenant in the local Citizen Military Force.

 - Honor Roll, St Stephen the Martyr Anglican Church, Penrith